Best Mexico auto insurance

-If you are driving to Mexico without Mexico Auto Insurance and are involved in an Auto accident, and you do not have the financial means to pay for damages caused while driving in Mexico, or the proper legal advice, you can spend time in jail until the case is settled.
+If you are driving to Mexico without the best Mexico Auto Insurance and are involved in an Auto accident, and you do not have the financial means to pay for damages caused while driving in Mexico, or the proper legal advice, you can spend time in jail until the case is settled.
 Don’t take chances.
-Quote, Buy and print your Mexico Auto Insurance online in a few minutes.
+Quote, Buy and print your best Mexico Auto Insurance online in a few minutes.

 Effective January 2012, Auto Insurance will be required by law in the State of Baja California.